Apalachicola Travel Guide: 15 Best Things To Do and Top Attractions

 Happy lady at the beach near Apalachicola, Florida

-The surrounding area, including St. George Island, is a paradise for Gulf Coast beachgoers.
+Including St. George Island, this part of Florida is a paradise for Gulf Coast beachgoers.
 In fact, the beaches along St. George Island continue to rank in America’s top ten.

 Things To Do in and Around Apalachicola + Top Attractions